An updated guide featuring 17 simple but essential things everybody should add to their digital nomad packing list in 2023.

 There's a reason I put this first.
 If I had to pick one piece of tech gear to add to anybody's digital nomad gear list, it'd be this.
 I now have one charger for my camera gear, iPad, phone, and drone, and I can fast charge them all at once!

 The best part is, the US plugs fold in and the charger even comes with universal adapters to use around the world as you travel.
 Okay, it sounds like I'm really selling this.
 But the truth is, this is one thing I couldn't live without, and I really want to get the word out.

 This is another piece of minimalist and relatively inexpensive gear that is a true lifesaver for those of us living a digital nomad lifestyle.
 Best of all, they cost less than $30 (or $99 for a four-pack).

-You’ve probably already heard of Apple AirTags.
-If you haven’t they’re basically a tiny tracking chip that pings a location to the cloud each time an Apple device passes its proximity (pretty much every square foot on earth).
+You've probably already heard of Apple AirTags.
+If you haven't they're basically a tiny tracking chip that pings a location to the cloud each time an Apple device passes its proximity (pretty much every square foot on Earth these days).